SVCC Early Academic Alert

 A bonus feature in the Navigate system is that the faculty member can see the progress of the early alert case they raised in Navigate using the history tab on the students' information screen.

 Early Alert can be accessed by signing in to MySVCC.

-For Navigate Training Opportunities please contact, Emily Jackson at Emily.jackson @southside.edu or at 434-736-2058
+For Navigate Early Alert & Progress Survey Training Opportunities, please contact, Emily Jackson at Emily.jackson @southside.edu or 434-736-2058

 Early Alert Process/Work Flow